-• bullying (including cyberbullying);
+• Bullying (including cyberbullying).

-• physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm;
+• Physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm.

-• sexual violence, such as rape, assault by penetration and sexual assault;
+• Sexual violence, such as rape, assault by penetration and sexual assault.

-• sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse
+• Sexual harassment, such as sexual comments, remarks, jokes and online sexual harassment, which may be stand-alone or part of a broader pattern of abuse.

-• upskirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm;
+• Up-skirting, which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm.

-• sexting (also known as youth produced sexual imagery or sharing nudes or semi-nudes)

-• initiation/hazing type violence and rituals.
+- Sexting (also known as sharing nudes or semi-nudes). - Initiation/hazing type violence and rituals.

 All staff should be aware that abuse is abuse and peer on peer abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-Furthermore they should recognise the gendered nature of peer on peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all peer on peer abuse is unacceptable and will be taken seriously.
+Furthermore, they should recognise the gendered nature of peer on peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all peer on peer abuse is unacceptable and will be taken seriously.